alexandracrvz/Athenaeum/README.md

  ## Wireframes

  Wireframes: https://imgur.com/a/SvMpmR9

- ### MVP/PostMVP - 5min

- The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

  #### MVP
  - Find and use external API
  - Render data on page
  - Allow user to interact with the page

- #### PostMVP

- - Add localStorage or firebase for storage

  ## Components